friends have a walk in the river Thames

 Buckingham Palace - Go to one of London’s most famous landmarks.
 Some of the rooms are open to public viewing, and you can also check out the Queen’s Gallery - the palace’s main art gallery - and the palace gardens.

 South Bank - London’s South Bank is truly picturesque.
 Take a stroll along the river Thames, wine and dine at a top restaurant, and look out for Art Deco and Brutalist buildings.
-While you’re there, don’t miss SEA LIFE and The London Dungeon - you’ll get 2FOR1 entry when you journey down with us.
+While you’re there, don’t miss 1/3 Off for SEA LIFE and The London Dungeon.

 Planning a London getaway?
 Check out this handy guide to help plan your itinerary.